-Bat Symbolism and Meaning – Totem and Spirit
+Bat Symbolism and Meaning – Spirit Animal and Totem

-Bats are seen as symbols of good luck, protection, and guidance in a number of cultures around the world.
-They are often associated with positive things such as fertility, abundance, and prosperity.
-In some cultures, bats are also thought to bring healing and peace.
+• Bats are universally seen as symbols of good luck, protection, and guidance across various cultures, including Mayan, Australian, Polynesian, Chinese, and Hindu.
+They are often associated with positive aspects such as abundance, fertility, and prosperity.

 Bats are a symbol of rebirth, transition, and initiation.
 The bat’s ability to navigate in the dark and use echolocation to find its way is seen as a metaphor for finding our way through life’s darkness.